tolauwae/phd-thesis/src/foundations/foundations.typ

 However, there are many reasons for designing a debugger that can update the program during a debugging session, allowing developers to patch code as they debug it.
 Moreover, there is nothing in the function of the debugger that would lead us to believe---on the face of it---that the debugger is incorrect.
 After all, the new program is still well typed, and the debugger observes the correct behaviour of the updated program.
-Therefore the problem is not that our debugger is incorrect, but that the correctness criteria are too strict.
+Therefore the problem is not that our debugger is incorrect, but it is no longer sound.

+Unlike soundness, debugger completeness is not broken because of intercession.
+After all, there is no reason that any intercession commands should take place during the debugging session we construct in the proof.
+Therefore---analogous to the previous extensions to the semantics---the addition of the _Subst_ rule makes no difference, and the same proof for completeness holds.

-The solution here is rather intuitive---we consider the point where a program is updated by the debugger, as the start of a new debugger session.
+//The solution here is rather intuitive---we consider the point where a program is updated by the debugger, as the start of a new debugger session.
-We explore this idea in the following section, where we redefine debugger soundness and completeness for intercession debuggers.
+//We explore this idea in the following section, where we redefine debugger soundness and completeness for intercession debuggers.
+//

-=== Updating the correctness criteria for intercession debuggers
+//=== Updating the correctness criteria for intercession debuggers
+//

-Informally, the correctness of debuggers depends on their faithful observation of a program's behaviour.
+//Informally, the correctness of debuggers depends on their faithful observation of a program's behaviour.
-Intercession debuggers are a common type of debugger that shows this criteria is far from trivial.
+//Intercession debuggers are a common type of debugger that shows this criteria is far from trivial.
-There are two major ways in which debuggers typically intercede with a program's execution, and correspondingly, two general principles those intercessions must follow.
+//There are two major ways in which debuggers typically intercede with a program's execution, and correspondingly, two general principles those intercessions must follow.
+//

-Firstly, intercession debuggers that change the behaviour of a program---often my changing control flow or throwing exceptions #cite(<alter>)---in order to be correct, may only introduce behaviour that could be observed in the underlying semantics.
+//Firstly, intercession debuggers that change the behaviour of a program---often my changing control flow or throwing exceptions #cite(<alter>)---in order to be correct, may only introduce behaviour that could be observed in the underlying semantics.
-Secondly, as a general rule for intercession debuggers that change the program itself, the debugger must faithfully observe the new program from the moment the code was updated, and the updated program must remain well-typed.
+//Secondly, as a general rule for intercession debuggers that change the program itself, the debugger must faithfully observe the new program from the moment the code was updated, and the updated program must remain well-typed.
-Our previous correctness criteria already cover the former rule, but the criteria are too strict for the latter class of intercession debuggers.
+//Our previous correctness criteria already cover the former rule, but the criteria are too strict for the latter class of intercession debuggers.
-We will adapt the soundness and completeness theorems to fit our second principle for debuggers that can change a program.
+//We will adapt the soundness and completeness theorems to fit our second principle for debuggers that can change a program.
+//

-Until now, the debugger soundness theorem mirrored the _progress_ theorem for programming languages @pierce02:types, however, since we now introduce program updates, we also need to think about _preservation_ @pierce02:types.
+//Until now, the debugger soundness theorem mirrored the _progress_ theorem for programming languages @pierce02:types, however, since we now introduce program updates, we also need to think about _preservation_ @pierce02:types.
-For the debugger, this means that any changes to the program code must keep the program well-typed.
+//For the debugger, this means that any changes to the program code must keep the program well-typed.
+//

-#lemma("Debugger preservation")[
+//#lemma("Debugger preservation")[
-  A debugger semantic is said to be _preserving_ if the following holds:
+//  A debugger semantic is said to be _preserving_ if the following holds:
-  $ forall delta, delta' . delta #dbgarrow delta' and t in delta "is well-typed" arrow.double.r.long t' in delta' "is well-typed" $
+//  $ forall global, global' . global #dbgarrow global' and t in global "is well-typed" arrow.double.r.long t' in global' "is well-typed" $
-]<preserving>
+//]<preserving>
+//

-#let substarrow = box(height: 0.4em, $attach(arrow.r.long, t: subst)$)
+//#let substarrow = box(height: 0.4em, $attach(arrow.r.long, t: subst)$)
+//

-#proof([Preservation for #intercessiondbg])[
+//#proof([Preservation for #intercessiondbg])[
-  The proof proceeds by case analysis on the rules of the debugger.
+//  The proof proceeds by case analysis on the rules of the debugger.
-  Only the #substarrow rule is interesting, since it is the only rule that changes the program code.
+//  Only the #substarrow rule is interesting, since it is the only rule that changes the program code.
 However, since the rule replaces $t_1$ in the well-typed program $t$ with a term of the same type $t_2$, the case is also trivially true.
-]
+//]
+//

-As reader may have noticed, this lemma is very general and can be applied the previously defined debugger semantics as well---and probably most other semantics for that matter.
+//As reader may have noticed, this lemma is very general and can be applied the previously defined debugger semantics as well---and probably most other semantics for that matter.
-However, since the previous semantics in this chapter do not change the program code, they are trivially preserving.
+//However, since the previous semantics in this chapter do not change the program code, they are trivially preserving.
-That said, for other intercession debuggers the preservation property is a crucial criterion for correctness.
+//That said, for other intercession debuggers the preservation property is a crucial criterion for correctness.
+//

-Now we define debugger soundness, as the preservation of the program's well-typedness, and the existence of a path in the underlying language semantics starting from an arbitrary configuration $delta$---rather than the starting configuration.
+//Now we define debugger soundness, as the preservation of the program's well-typedness, and the existence of a path in the underlying language semantics starting from an arbitrary configuration $global$---rather than the starting configuration.
+//

-#theorem("Debugger soundness")[
+//#theorem("Debugger soundness")[
-  A debugger semantic is said to be _sound_ if it is _preserving_ and the following holds:
+//  A debugger semantic is said to be _sound_ if it is _preserving_ and the following holds:
-  $ forall delta, delta' . delta attach(dbgarrow, tr:*) delta' and subst in.not ( attach(dbgarrow, tr:*) ) and t "is well-typed" arrow.double.r.long t attach(arrow.r.long, tr:*) t' , $ where $t in delta$ and $t' in delta'$ and $delta_"start" multi(dbgarrow) delta'$.
+//  $ forall global, global' . global attach(dbgarrow, tr:*) global' and subst in.not ( attach(dbgarrow, tr:*) ) and t "is well-typed" arrow.double.r.long t attach(arrow.r.long, tr:*) t' , $ where $t in global$ and $t' in global'$ and $global_"start" multi(dbgarrow) global'$.
-]
-#proof[
+//]
+//#proof[
-  By @preserving, we know that #intercessiondbg is _preserving_, so we only need to prove the second part of the theorem.
+//  By @preserving, we know that #intercessiondbg is _preserving_, so we only need to prove the second part of the theorem.
-  The proof proceeds by induction on the steps in the debug session ($delta multi(dbgarrow) delta'$).
-Since we know that there are no substitution commands in the debug session, we can ignore the _E-Subst_ rule, and the proof is analogous to the previous proofs.
+//  The proof proceeds by induction on the steps in the debug session ($global multi(dbgarrow) global'$).
+Since we know that there are no substitution commands in the debug session, we can ignore the _Subst_ rule, and the proof is analogous to the previous proofs.
-  Only in the base case, do we not have $delta_"start"$ but an arbitrary configuration $delta$.
+//  Only in the base case, do we not have $global_"start"$ but an arbitrary configuration $global$.
 Since it is reachable from the start configuration and it's term is well typed, this makes little difference to the proof.
-]

-Unlike soundness, debugger completeness is not broken because of intercession.
-After all, there is no reason that any intercession commands should take place during the debugging session we construct in the proof.
-Therefore---analogous to the previous extensions to the semantics---the addition of the _E-Subst_ rule makes no difference, and the same proof for completeness holds.
+//]

 == Discussion: general debugger correctness